Chrismuzikos/app-vs-mobile-bouygues/readme.md

 ## Description

-This is an app in HTML5/CSS3/JS responsive (with bootstrap) use to introduce the new smartphones in store retailer.
+This is an app in HTML5/CSS3/JS responsive (with bootstrap) used to introduce the new smartphones in store retailer.
 This app is compatible with swipe mode and responsive display.
-It is auto start with slide mode.
-Stop slide when you swipe.
-And restart slide after 30s.
+It starts slide mode automatically.
+Stops to slide when you swipe screen.
+And restarts slide after 30s of inactivity.